English Plus Course

 Sketchbooks will be provided.

-This course is a mixture of academic and practical work and is designed to help you experience different forms of art & understand them in more depth….the meaning behind the art as well as styles and techniques, Each week we will have a slide presentation looking at a different Form of Art and then a practical session making some art of your own in response.
+This course is a mixture of lectures and practical work and is designed to help you experience different forms of art & understand them in more depth….the meaning behind the art as well as styles and techniques.
+Each week we will have a slide presentation looking at a different Form of Art and then a practical session making some art of your own in response.
 We will focus on forms of art in Fine Art, Commercial Design & Craft.

 Contemporary Culture